Optimal Policy Choices Under Uncertainty: Introduction

 \section{Introduction}

 Policymakers often rely on empirical evidence to decide how to allocate resources across many different policies, including food stamp expansions, job training programs, tax rate changes, and more.
 However, empirical estimates of policy benefits and costs are often noisy, and it's unclear how resources should be allocated when faced with this statistical uncertainty.
-For example, one policy might have a larger estimated impact but also be estimated with substantial noise, while another might have a smaller estimated impact but be estimated more precisely.
-Should policymakers favor the policy with the larger estimated impact or the policy with less statistical uncertainty?
+For example, one policy might have a larger estimated welfare gain but also be estimated with substantial noise, while another might have a smaller estimated welfare gain but be estimated more precisely.
+Should policymakers favor the policy with the larger estimated welfare gain or the policy with less statistical uncertainty?
 Without a principled approach to managing this tradeoff, policymakers risk directing resources toward policies that only appear attractive due to estimation error.
 In this paper I address the question: How should policymakers make simultaneous changes to many different policies while accounting for statistical uncertainty about policy impacts?

 This paper develops a framework for optimal policy choices that explicitly accounts for statistical uncertainty.
 I begin with a social planner who must choose upfront spending on a given menu of policies to maximize social welfare---defined as the weighted sum of individual money-metric utilities---subject to a future budget constraint.
-I incorporate statistical uncertainty by treating both true policy benefits and costs and their empirical estimates as random.
+I incorporate statistical uncertainty by treating both the true policy benefits and costs and their empirical estimates as random.
 To establish a welfare benchmark, I consider an oracle social planner who knows the distribution of true policy benefits and costs and maximizes expected social welfare.
 Standard arguments show that this problem is equivalent to one in which, for (almost) every realization of the empirical estimates, the oracle planner maximizes posterior expected social welfare using the distribution of true benefits and costs as the prior.

 I then characterize the information required for optimal policy choices.
 Since empirical estimates are only informative about the welfare and budget impacts of changes close to the existing policy regime, I focus on a local analysis of the planner's problem, restricting attention to small changes in spending.
 I show that optimal local policy choices depend on the posterior expected gradient of the net welfare impact.
 This result delivers a simple sufficient statistic, in the spirit of the public economics literature, which a researcher can report to the planner: the posterior mean benefit and net cost of each policy.
 Given these posterior means, the planner can solve for optimal local policy without additional information about the underlying distribution of policy impacts.